 The Indian River Inlet Ebb Shoal is a shoal complex formed from outgoing ebb tides exiting through the inlet that deposit sand offshore of the inlet on the Atlantic Ocean side.
 This shoal is characterized as a high-energy area with heterogenous bathymetry characterized by waves, swift currents and shifting sands.
 Sand is of excellent quality with >90% sand content.
-A rectangular shaped 192-acre sized portion (IRI-Ebb A) of the ebb shoal complex is available for use for the Phase 2 restoration of the North Beach based on existing investigations for shipwrecks, benthic macroinvertebrates and sediment quality data (Figure 14).
+A rectangular shaped 192-acre sized portion (IRI-Ebb A) of the ebb shoal complex is available for use for Phase 2 based on existing investigations for shipwrecks, benthic macroinvertebrates and sediment quality data (Figure 14).